erikeldridge/app-quality-cookbook/testability/README.md

 # Testability

-"Think about one fundamental question when writing or reviewing code: How am I going to test this?" – Misko Hevery
+Think about one fundamental question when writing or reviewing code: How am I going to test this? – Misko Hevery